sethgoldin/install-davinci-resolve-centos/README.md

 - Many packages available on 7 have not yet been released or tested on 8

 ## Instructions
-With all these caveats in mind, here are instructions for both major releases of CentOS:
+With all these costs and benefits in mind, here are instructions for both major releases of CentOS:
 - [CentOS 7.7](centos-7.7.md)
 - [CentOS 8.1](centos-8.1.md)